Welcome to Arnhem Land

-Arnhem Land is a vast, overwhelming and mysterious corner of the Northern Territory.
+Arnhem Land is a vast, overwhelming and mysterious corner of the NT.
 About the size of the state of Victoria and with a population of only around 17,000, mostly Yolngu people, this Aboriginal reserve is one of Australia's last great untouched wilderness areas.
 Most people live on outstations, combining traditional practices with modern Western ones, so they might go out for a hunt and be back in time to watch the 6pm news.
-Outside commercial interests and visits are highly regulated through a permit system, designed to protect the environment, the rock art and ceremonial grounds.
-Balanda (white people) are unaware of the locations of burial grounds and ceremonial lands.
-Basically, you need a specific purpose for entering, usually to visit an arts centre, in order to be granted a permit.
-If you're travelling far enough to warrant an overnight stay, you'll need to organise accommodation (which is in short supply).
-It's easy to visit Gunbalanya (Oenpelli) and its arts centre, just over the border, either on a tour or independently.
-Elsewhere, it's best to travel with a tour, which will include the necessary permit(s) to enter Aboriginal lands.
+Travelling out here requires careful planning, but it's a small price to pay for visiting one of Australia's most ruggedly beautiful and culturally intriguing corners.